raspberrypi-aa/raspberrypi-aa.github.io/session4/flask.md

     return parameter
 {% endhighlight %}

+You can specify the type of the parameter (i.e. int, string), otherwise it will be left as a string.

+{% highlight python %}
+@app.route('/echoParamInt/<int:parameter>')
+def echoParamInt(parameter):
+    return 3+parameter
+{% endhighlight %}

 #### Query Parameters
-To access the query params, Flask provides the request object, which has an args dictionary.
+In some cases, query params can come in handy, for example if you are submitting a form (i.e. username/password, guestbook messages, etc...)
+If you'd like to use query params, Flask provides the request object, which has an args dictionary.
 Desired keys can be looked up in the args dictionary.
 If the key is missing, Python will throw a KeyError exception (like all dictionaries).

 {% highlight python %}
 # Test with: curl http://localhost:5000/echoParam?k=v\&k1=v1

+from Flask import Flask, request

 @app.route('/echoParam')
 def echoParam():
     try: